Education - Literacy Education - Structured

 Participants will explore the trajectory of children's language and literacy development and a range of appropriate instructional approaches for the promotion of same.
 The programme will be delivered through blended learning approaches and will provide participants with the opportunity, in a collaborative setting, to reflect critically and synthesise key issues, debates, and controversies in Literacy Education.

-The first two semesters of Year 1 of the programme will consist of taught discipline-specific modules, including modules comprising qualitative and quantitative research methods, for all students.
+The first two semesters of Year 1 of the programme will consist of taught discipline-specific modules, including research modules c.
 The core modules in Semester One will explore the nature of literacy in the 21st century and provide foundational knowledge on literacy acquisition and diversity in the developmental trajectory of same.

 The core modules in Semester 2 will focus on inclusive instructional practice, literacy difficulties, early interventions and literacy leadership.
 Pedagogies such as dialogic teaching, the role of play in language development, the importance of high quality children's literature in the promotion of children's literacy development and the role of parental support in the process of enhancing language skills will be investigated.
 Participants will be encouraged through the process of school self-evaluation to evaluate critically current national policies and curricula with respect to the promotion of effective literacy instruction.